-As of December 31, 2021, we maintained cash and cash equivalents of \$32.7 million and we have \$10 million in principal balance remaining on our 2021 Term Loan.
-We have incurred significant losses since inception and, as a result, we have funded our operations to date primarily through the sale of common stock in our IPO in October 2020, the issuance of notes payable, and from our two primary revenue sources: (i) diagnostic testing, which include lung diagnostic testing and COVID-19 testing, and (ii) providing biopharmaceutical companies with development and testing services.
+As of December 31, 2022, we maintained cash and cash equivalents of \$43.1 million and we have \$30.0 million in outstanding aggregate principal amount on our Perceptive Term Loan.
+We have incurred significant losses since inception and, as a result, we have funded our operations to date primarily through the sale of common stock, the sale of convertible preferred stock, the issuance of notes payable, and from our two primary revenue sources: (i) diagnostic testing, which includes lung diagnostic testing and COVID-19 testing, and (ii) providing biopharmaceutical companies with development and testing services.
 In accordance with Accounting Standards Update 2014-15 (ASC Topic 205-40), Presentation of Financial Statements - Going Concern: Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern, the Company is required to evaluate whether there is substantial doubt about its ability to continue as a going concern each reporting period, including interim periods.
-In evaluating the Company's ability to continue as a going concern, management projected its cash flow sources and needs and evaluated the conditions and events that could raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that these financial statements were issued.
+In evaluating the Company's ability to continue as a going concern, management projected its cash flow sources, including the debt and equity funding and amendments to the Indi APA, and evaluated the conditions and events that could raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that these financial statements were issued.
 Management considered the Company's current projections of future cash flows, current financial condition, sources of liquidity and debt obligations for at least one year from the date of issuance of this Form 10-K in considering whether it has the ability to meet its obligations.

-Our ability to meet our obligations as they come due may be impacted by our ability to remain compliant with financial covenants in our 2021 Term Loan or to obtain waivers or amendments that impact the related covenants.
-Due to the continued uncertainty caused by the COVID-19 pandemic, significant risks remain with respect to our ability to meet these thresholds and any material adverse effect on our revenues, income and expenses could impact our ability to maintain compliance with these covenants.
+Our ability to meet our obligations as they come due may be impacted by our ability to remain compliant with financial covenants in our loan agreement or to obtain waivers or amendments that impact the related covenants.
+As of December 31, 2022, the Company was in compliance with all restrictive and financial covenants associated with its borrowing.
+However, due to the continued uncertainty caused by the COVID-19 pandemic and the associated impacts on the recovery of our diagnostic testing and services, significant risks remain with respect to our ability to meet these thresholds and any material adverse effect on our revenues, income and expenses could impact our ability to maintain compliance with these covenants.